 The seminar allows up to 10 researchers to use the scholarly resources of Asbury Seminary and Asbury University, while researchers, peers and faculty mentors dialogue and study together.

 - Researchers matched with specific faculty members who have expertise in the areas of interest to the researchers

 - Access to the B. L. Fisher and Kinlaw Libraries, as well as to the special collection holdings in Wesleyan and Methodist studies

-- Free lodging and breakfast at the Asbury Inn
+- Free lodging and daily breakfast

 - Scholarships available for the airfare of international researchers

-- Complimentary evening meal throughout the Seminar
+- Complimentary evening meal on the days that the Seminar meets

 - Full vitae